One Archer Lane

 No analysis available

-Cable TV inclusion is strongly supported by the historical MLS data, with 15 of 20 recent listings marking CABTV.
-Several public remarks also explicitly mention 'basic cable TV' or 'cable,' which makes this a consistent building-level benefit rather than a one-off agent entry.
+Cable TV inclusion is strongly supported by both the MLS pattern and the remarks.
+At least several listings explicitly mention 'basic cable TV' or 'cable TV,' suggesting this is a consistent building-level fee inclusion rather than a one-off agent entry.

-Common area electricity has moderate MLS support, with 11 of 20 recent listings marked OTCOEX.
-None of the public remarks explicitly say 'common area electricity,' so this appears to rely mainly on the MLS pattern and may reflect agent checkbox consistency rather than repeated narrative confirmation.
+Common area electricity has moderate MLS support, with 10 of 20 current listings marked OTCOEX.
+No public remarks directly spell out 'common area electricity,' so this is supported more by the listing pattern than by explicit remark confirmation.

 No analysis available